-Goodwill Industries challenged our design team with creating a new, updated aesthetic, reflecting the context of the community in which it serves, all while conforming to the client’s standard unpretentious budget for new facilities.
+Goodwill Industries challenged our design team with creating a new, updated aesthetic, reflecting the context of the local community it serves, all while conforming to the client’s standard unpretentious budget for new facilities.

-A linear step finish motif was incorporated in the Job Connection and in the restroom floor/wall tile.
+A linear step finish motif was incorporated in the Job Connection and in the restroom floor and wall tile.
 This staggering theme not only developed an energetic interest in material, juxtaposing with the exterior’s nominal, unvarying metal panel texture, but aligns with Goodwill’s creed of guiding one another in the next steps of their journey.

 Employee spaces were afforded the same inspiring, creative finishes that were utilized in public areas.
 The locker-room and break area feature low-maintenance flooring, showcasing Goodwill’s corporate colors.
 Through these carefully-chosen details and finish selections, Goodwill Industries’ aspirations became a reality.